Call us now:

 And if you are looking to make Thailand your home, a solid legal strategy is essential.
 Comprehension of visa requirements, tax responsibilities and compliance obligations not only brings peace of mind but also promotes a sustainable and very importantly, legal stay for each individual.

 The lawyers at Benoit & Partners offer professional, full-scope advisory on immigration, tax and corporate structuring for remote professionals who wish to work remotely from Thailand in compliance with all applicable Thai laws.
+If you need further information, you may schedule an appointment with one of our lawyers.

 Q&A